jmills-ncar/nwm_ml/README.md

-# nwm_ml
+# nwm_analysis
-Processing and analysis modules for National Water Model outputs
+Python modules for processing and analyzing NWM output data This is the start of a refactor away from postgres to distributed dask computing using netcdf4/hdf5 files